josh-angert/google-data-analytics-case-study/README.md

 3. Identified the following limitations about the data:
-   - **_No rider information_**: The dataset did not include any personal or demographic information about the riders.
-Therefore, I won't be able to identify any rider trends based on age, gender, etc...
+   - **_No Rider Information_**: The dataset did not include any personal or demographic information about the riders.
+Therefore, I was unable to identify any rider trends based on age, gender, etc...
-   - **_No distance information_**: The dataset _does_ include latitude/longitude coordinates for the start/end of the bike rides.
-However, using the lat/long data provided, I could only calculate the straight-line (Euclidean) distance between the starting and ending points (not the actual distance the rider traveled on the road).
+   - **_No Information on Total Distance Traveled_**: The dataset includes latitude/longitude coordinates of the starting and ending points of each ride.
+However, there was no way to determine which of the many possible routes a given rider would travel between their trip's starting and ending points.
-        - For example, the starting/ending locations may only be 0.5 miles apart, however the rider may have taken the bike 2 or 3 miles around the city before returning the bike to the ending location.
+        - For example, the starting and ending locations may only be 0.5 miles apart; however, the rider may have ridden the bike 2 or 3 miles around the city before reaching the ending location.
-   - **_No station information_**: The only station information in the dataset is the name of the starting & ending stations.
-The latitude and longitude fields provided in the dataset represent the GPS coordinates of the bike that was rented, not the GPS coordinates of the station from which it was rented/returned.
-For example, each station in the dataset has thousands of lat/long coordinates associated with it (vs a single lat/long for the station itself).
+   - **_No Station GPS Coordinates_**: The only station information in the dataset is that of each starting and ending station's name.
+The latitude and longitude fields provided represent the GPS coordinates of the rented bike, not the GPS coordinates of the station from which it was rented/returned.
+In order to plot the location of each station on a heat map, a unique GPS coordinate for each station needed to be calcualted.

 ### 4. Processing/Cleaning the Data